U.S. troops will deploy to eastern Europe in coming days - U.S. official | Law-Order

 U.S. troops will deploy to eastern Europe in coming days - U.S. official

-The Pentagon is expected to announce Wednesday that U.S. troops will deploy in the coming days after President Joe Biden formally approved additional U.S. military deployments to eastern Europe, a U.S. official told Reuters.
+President Joe Biden has approved additional U.S. military deployments to eastern Europe amid a standoff with Russia over Ukraine and the Pentagon is expected to announce on Wednesday troops will deploy in the coming days, a U.S. official said.
+Biden has formally approved the troop movements, the official told Reuters.

-Biden has directed more than 3,000 U.S. troops to deploy to bolster European allies, the Wall Street Journal reported.
-About 2,000 American troops will deploy from the United States to Poland and Germany and about 1,000 will reposition from Germany to Romania, the Journal said.
+The U.S. military last week put about 8,500 troops on alert to be ready to deploy to Europe if needed, potentially on very short notice, in the latest effort to reassure jittery NATO allies in the face of a Russian military buildup near Ukraine.
+Biden is sending roughly 2,000 troops from the United States to Poland and Germany this week, a U.S. official told Reuters.
+The Wall Street Journal reported the troops would come from Fort Bragg, North Carolina.

-The Pentagon has this week suggested that troop movements could come from within Europe.
+About 1,000 troops will be repositioned from Germany to Romania, on NATO'S eastern flank closest to Russia, the official told Reuters.
+The Pentagon this week suggested that troop movements could come from within Europe.

+The U.S. troops notified of ready-to-deploy orders last week included additional brigade combat teams, logistics personnel, medical support, aviation support, and troops forces involved with intelligence, surveillance and reconnaissance missions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)